InsertKoinIO/koin/README.md

 ## Getting Started

 First of all, you need to write a module.
-A module **gather your components definitions** and allow it to be loaded by Koin and injected in your application.
+A module **gathers your components definitions** and allows it to be loaded by Koin and injected in your application.
 Keep in mind, that **injection by constructor** is the default strategy targeted by Koin.

 ### Writing a module

-Write a class that extends [AndroidModule](https://github.com/Ekito/koin/blob/master/koin-android/koin-android/src/main/kotlin/org/koin/android/AndroidModule.kt), and override the `context()` function and use to `declareContext` function to define a context like below:
+Write a class that extends [AndroidModule](https://github.com/Ekito/koin/blob/master/koin-android/koin-android/src/main/kotlin/org/koin/android/AndroidModule.kt), overrides the `context()` function and uses the `declareContext` function to define a context like below:

 ```Kotlin
 class MyModule : AndroidModule() {